yoannvigolo/crystal_trucks/README.md

 The images are from https://www.kenney.nl, under Creative Commons Zero (CC0) http://creativecommons.org/publicdomain/zero/1.0/.

+## Viewer keys

+- Left arrow: go back one turn earlier in time
+- Right arrow: go one turn later in time

 ## Rules

 A game description is provided.
 For instance: